Rossa, Switzerland

-Rossa is a municipality in the Moesa Region in the canton of Graubünden in Switzerland.
+Rossa is a municipality in the Moesa Region in the canton of the Grisons in Switzerland.
 Its official language is Italian.

 History

 Rossa is first mentioned in 1694.

 Geography

 Rossa has an area, As of 2006, of 58.9 km2.
 Of this area, 9.1% is used for agricultural purposes, while 40.8% is forested.
 Of the rest of the land, 0.4% is settled (buildings or roads) and the remainder (49.7%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Calanca sub-district of the Moesa district, after 2017 it was part of the Moesa Region.
 It is the highest municipality of Val Calanca.